Patagonian Explorer by Sea

 After this visit, sail to Punta Arenas, disembarking late this morning.
 Transfer to the airport for your flight to Santiago.
 Upon arrival, your guide will escort you to your centrally located hotel.
 Accommodations: Crowne Plaza Hotel.
 Breakfast provided.

 Day 10: Santiago.
 This morning, you'll explore Santiago, the bustling capital of Chile, located between the Pacific Ocean and the majestic Andes Mountains.
 Enjoy an orientation tour that showcases both the colonial and modern highlights of the city.

 Day 11: Valparaiso/USA.
 Today's excursion takes you to Valparaiso, a vibrant port city and UNESCO World Heritage site founded in 1536.
+En route, visit a local vineyard in the Casablanca Valley for a tour and wine tasting.
 Valparaiso brims with charming colorful neighborhoods nestled in the hills, and more than a dozen cable cars connect the port with higher areas of the city.
-On today's tour, you'll have the opportunity to ride one of these hillside tramcars—the Ascensor Artilleria—to the Mirador Paseo 21 de Mayo, where you'll take in stunning panoramic views of the port.
-You'll also visit some of Valparaiso's most interesting sights, including the Plaza Victoria, the handicraft market, and the Muelle Prat, an excellent spot for viewing the bustling port activities.
-Continue to the lively Central Market before concluding your tour at the University of Valparaiso.
+On today's tour, you'll have the opportunity to ride one of these hillside tramcars—the Ascensor Artilleria—to the Mirador Paseo 21 de Mayo, where you'll take in stunning panoramic views of the port and explore the handicraft market.
+In the afternoon, walk to the hills of Alegre and Concepcion, the most historic and important in the city.

 Later today, transfer to the airport for your return flight to the USA.
 Breakfast provided.